 How Your About Page Affects AI Citations — E-E-A-T, Entity Recognition, and What to Fix

-Your About page is one of the first pages AI models and Google's Quality Raters evaluate when assessing your brand's credibility.
-According to Google's Search Quality Evaluator Guidelines, "Most websites have an 'About' or 'About Us' page with information about the website" — and raters are explicitly instructed to look at it when judging E-E-A-T.
+Your About page is one of the first things AI models and Google's Quality Raters look at when they're deciding whether your brand is credible.
+Per Google's Search Quality Evaluator Guidelines, "Most websites have an 'About' or 'About Us' page with information about the website" - and raters are explicitly told to go read it when judging E-E-A-T. It is not a throwaway page, even though most brands treat it like one.

-AI systems do the same thing algorithmically.
-When ChatGPT, Perplexity, or Google AI Overviews decide whether to cite your brand, they cross-reference entity information from your About page with their training data.
-If your About page is vague, they can't verify who you are — and unverifiable brands get deprioritized.
+AI systems do the same thing, just algorithmically.
+When ChatGPT, Perplexity, or Google AI Overviews weigh whether to cite you, they cross-reference the entity information on your About page against their training data.
+If that page is vague, they can't verify who you are - and from what I've seen, unverifiable brands get quietly deprioritized.
+Nobody tells you it happened.

 What AI models extract from your About page

-AI retrieval systems parse About pages for structured entity signals:
+Retrieval systems read About pages for structured entity signals:

-• Named people — founder names, titles, and roles.
-A named founder with a verifiable LinkedIn profile creates a cross-referenceable entity.
-"Founded by our passionate team" creates nothing.
+- Named people - founder names, titles, roles.
+A named founder with a verifiable LinkedIn profile is a cross-referenceable entity.
+"Founded by our passionate team" is nothing the model can check.

-• Founding date and history — "Founded in 2019" gives AI a concrete fact.
-"We've been around for years" does not.
+- Founding date and history - "Founded in 2019" is a concrete fact.
+"We've been around for years" is not.

-• Team size and scale — "47 employees across 3 offices" is citable.
-"A growing team" is not.
+- Team size and scale - "47 employees across 3 offices" is citable.
+"A growing team" is filler.

-• Customer metrics — "Serving 12,000+ e-commerce stores" gives AI a specific claim to cite.
-"Trusted by many businesses" gives nothing.
+- Customer metrics - "Serving 12,000+ e-commerce stores" gives the AI a specific claim.
+"Trusted by many businesses" gives it nothing.

 E-E-A-T signals on your About page

-Google's E-E-A-T framework — Experience, Expertise, Authoritativeness, Trustworthiness — directly maps to About page content:
+Google's E-E-A-T framework - Experience, Expertise, Authoritativeness, Trustworthiness - maps almost line-for-line onto About page content:

-• Experience: Show real work.
-Customer case studies, portfolio items, or "we've processed 2M+ orders" demonstrates actual experience.
+- Experience: show real work.
+Customer case studies, portfolio items, "we've processed 2M+ orders" - that demonstrates actual experience, not claimed experience.

-• Expertise: Team credentials.
-"Dr. Sarah Chen, PhD in Materials Science" beats "our expert team."
+- Expertise: team credentials plus named expert quotes with title and organization.
+"Dr. Sarah Chen, PhD in Materials Science" beats "our expert team" every time.

-• Authoritativeness: Third-party validation.
-Link to press coverage, awards, or industry recognition — not self-proclaimed authority.
+- Authoritativeness: third-party validation through outbound source citations.
+Link to press, awards, industry recognition - borrowed authority, not self-proclaimed authority.

-• Trustworthiness: Transparency.
-Physical address, contact information, founding story with dates.
-Pages with author attribution are 3x more likely to appear in AI answers (Convertmate GEO Benchmark 2026).
+- Trustworthiness: transparency.
+Physical address, contact info, a founding story with dates.
+Pages with author attribution are 3x more likely to surface in AI answers (Convertmate GEO Benchmark 2026).

-• Market position: "The leading AI search visibility tool for e-commerce" — clear category claim
+- Market position: "The leading AI search visibility tool for e-commerce" - a clear category claim

-• Awards: "Named Best AI SEO Tool 2025 by Search Engine Journal" — third-party validation with date
+- Awards: "Named Best AI SEO Tool 2025 by Search Engine Journal" - third-party validation with a date

-• Firsts: "First to offer real-time AI Share of Voice tracking across 4 engines" — historical claim
+- Firsts: "First to offer real-time AI Share of Voice tracking across 4 engines" - a historical claim

 Statistics and data: give AI something to cite

-The Princeton/IIT Delhi GEO study found that "Statistics Addition" is one of the two most effective strategies for boosting AI visibility, with up to 40% improvement (Aggarwal et al., 2023).
-Your About page is a natural place for these signals:
+The Princeton/IIT Delhi GEO study found "Statistics Addition" is one of the two most effective strategies for boosting AI visibility, worth up to 40% improvement (Aggarwal et al., 2023).
+Your About page is one of the most natural places to put those signals:

-Each of these gives AI a concrete, quotable fact.
-When Perplexity generates a response about your industry, it looks for specific numbers to include.
-A page full of vague adjectives gives it nothing to work with.
+Every one of those is a concrete, quotable fact.
+When Perplexity generates a response about your industry, it goes looking for specific numbers to include.
+A page full of warm adjectives hands it nothing - and it will find someone who gave it numbers instead.

 Common About page mistakes

-• Vague mission statements: "We're passionate about helping businesses succeed" — tells AI nothing about who you are or what you do.
+- Vague mission statements: "We're passionate about helping businesses succeed" - tells the AI nothing about who you are or what you do.

-• No named people: "Our talented team" without a single name.
-AI can't verify anonymous teams.
+- No named people: "Our talented team" with not one name attached.
+The AI can't verify an anonymous team, so it doesn't.

-• No verifiable facts: No founding date, no team size, no customer count.
-If there's nothing to cross-reference, AI treats it as unverifiable.
+- No verifiable facts: no founding date, no team size, no customer count.
+Nothing to cross-reference means it gets treated as unverifiable.

-• No outbound links: No links to press coverage, LinkedIn profiles, or certifications.
-Every verifiable link strengthens your entity signals.
+- No outbound links: no links to press, LinkedIn profiles, or certifications.
+Every verifiable link strengthens your entity signals - skipping them is leaving signal on the floor.

-• Stock photos only: Real team photos signal authenticity.
-AI image models increasingly cross-reference images.
+- Stock photos only: real team photos signal authenticity.
+AI image models increasingly cross-reference images, so the stock-photo shortcut is starting to cost you.

 Organization schema for your About page

-Add Organization schema with a Person entity for your founder to make your About page machine-readable:
+Add Organization schema with a Person entity for your founder so the page is machine-readable, not just human-readable:

 {